The Couple Takes a Wife

-The Couple Takes a Wife is a 1972 American TV film.
-It was directed by Jerry Paris.
+The Couple Takes a Wife is a 1972 American television film.
+It was directed by Jerry Paris and starred Bill Bixby and Paula Prentiss.
 It was one of Prentiss' first telemovies.
+It was broadcast as an ABC Movie of the Week.

 Plot

-A married couple who both work get in a woman, Jennifer, to work as a housekeeper.
+A working couple decides to hire a second "wife" (a woman named Jennifer)--who looks good and works hard around the house--but complications ensue.